kynex7510/CTRDL/README.md

 ## Symbol resolution

 Since all homebrew is statically linked by default, there's no way for a program to expose symbols to shared objects.
-This behaviour can be simulated by redeclaring `ctrdlProgramResolver`, which is called internally whenever a symbol has to be looked up in the program, or its dependencies.
-By default `ctrdlProgramResolver` returns `NULL`.
+This behaviour can be simulated by redeclaring `ctrdlProgramResolver`, which is called internally whenever a symbol has to be looked up in a program, or its dependencies.
+By default `ctrdlProgramResolver` returns `NULL` for any input.

 Additionally, a custom resolver can be passed to the extensions `ctrdlOpen`, `ctrdlFOpen`, `ctrdlMap`, which will be used at the relocation step, and which always precedes other lookup mechanisms (`dlsym` is not affected).

 Finally, the [ResGen](ResGen/README.md) tool can be used during build steps to automatically generate a resolver for specific libraries.
-See [Tests](Tests/Libs/CMakeLists.txt) for more info.
+See [README.md](ResGen/README.md) for more info and [Tests](Tests/Libs/CMakeLists.txt) for usage examples.

 ## Limitations